Global networking

 Programmable packet processing

-We’re developing new mechanisms for low-latency, CPU-efficient communication.
-We want our network switches and endpoints to implement novel packet-processing functions without compromising on cost or performance.
+We are developing new mechanisms for low-latency, CPU-efficient communication.
+We want our network switches and endpoints to implement novel on-device packet processing functions, without compromising cost or performance.
 We’re exploring hardware and software techniques for fast, flexible, safe packet processing, including onload, offload, RDMA, P4, and more.

 Rapid and reactive development and testing

 To introduce network innovations into production as rapidly as possible, without compromising availability, we test our designs and implementations early, often, and extensively.
-We’re developing advanced software validation techniques, we embrace automation in all aspects of testing and qualification, and we build powerful infrastructure for testing, debugging, and root-causing, in both physical and emulated testbeds.
+We are developing advanced software validation techniques.
+We embrace automation in all aspects of testing and qualification, and we build powerful infrastructure for testing, debugging, and root-causing, in both physical and emulated testbeds, building a “digital twin” for our network infrastructure.

 We employ SDN extensively.
-We were early users of, and contributors to, OpenFlow, and continue, with the P4 network processor programming language, to raise the level of abstraction for silicon-agnostic switching.
+We were early users of, and contributors to, OpenFlow, and continue, with the P4 programming language, to raise the level of abstraction for silicon-agnostic switching.
 We are developing SDN controller platforms that can handle Google’s needs for scale and reliability, and SDN applications for routing, traffic management, and other functions.
+We recently published a paper on our experiments with decentralizing SDN architecture for increased scalability and faster convergence times.

 WAN design